COCA Lobby with Students

 Through dance, vocal music, theatre, art and design, and beyond, we nurture the artistic and creative potential in our students—and our community.

-COCA is one of 17 organizations to be nationally accredited through the Accrediting Commission for Community and Precollegiate Arts Schools (ACCPAS).
+COCA is accredited by the Accrediting Commission for Community and Precollegiate Arts Schools.

 COCA Millstone Gallery